 The plot – just the plot.

 Gil Kane’s chins (and/or other cartoonists’ characters’ body parts).

-The play of shapes and gestures on a single page with no mention of plot or art.
+The play of shapes and gestures on a single page.

 The play of shapes and gestures on a single page in relation to plot and art.